 MAK aims to provide useful study information to prospective, first year and pre-master students.
 Student for a Day is a perfect example of an event that contributes to this pillar.
 During this day, MAK provides in close collaboration with Tilburg University all prospective bachelor students with information related to all TiSEM study programs and to student life in Tilburg.

 MAK organizes several introduction activities in order to give TiSEM freshmen the best start possible in their student careers.
-MAK Introduction Day (MID) is a perfect example of such an activity in which MAK tries to stimulate integration within TOP/Year groups by organizing several teambuilding activities.
-Furthermore, we also organize the Kick-off days in which we introduce TiSEM and all its facets to upcoming students.
+MAK Introduction Days (MID) are the perfect examples of such an activity in which MAK tries to stimulate integration within TOP/Year groups by organizing several teamuilding activities.
+In these days, new students also get to know the campus and faculty.

 PASS Mentoring Program